This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Verdict (Cooking Surface Area): Traeger

-Pretty much across the board, your dollar goes further with Traeger specifically in regards to cooking surface area.
+Pretty much across the board, your dollar goes further with Traeger specifically in regard to cooking surface area.
 You’ll find that when there are similarly sized grills between the two brands, the Traeger option typically has the better price.

 Warranty